Owen Brown (abolitionist, born 1824): Temperance

 "He was a zealous advocate of temperance, to advance which was the great aim of his later life."
 Owen believed that what he called "the rum power" was a bigger evil than slavery, "and he gave himself to its destruction with the same devotion, and the same love that he gave to liberty".
 Celebrating the contemporary temperance campaign was a means to avoid dealing with their father's radical egalitarianism and recourse to violence.
 Owen and Jason were honorary members of the Women's Christian Temperance Union.

 An obituary noted that he sent "fruit and sympathy" to the anarchists on trial in the Haymarket affair.
 At the time of his death Owen was living with his sister Ruth in addition to brother Jason.

-Funeral and grave marker
+Death and funeral

 Shortly before his death, a friend asked Owen for his autograph and sentiment.
 Above his name, he wrote: "The only true religion is to be true to every human being, and to all animals so far as it is possible, and be just."
 His last intelligible words were: "It is better—to be—in a place—and suffer wrong—than to do wrong."

 Owen died of pneumonia January 8, 1889, at the home of his sister Ruth Brown Townsend, in Pasadena, California, at the age of 64.
 His death was reported across the country.